SoftCircuits/ParsingHelper/README.md

 This example would set the `token` variable to `three and "four"`.
 The two pairs of quotes are interpreted each as one quote in the text and not the end of the quoted text.

+The `ParseQuotedText()` method has a second overload that allows you to specify the escape character (including no escape character), whether or not the escape character is included in the result, and whether or not the enclosing quotes are included in the result.

 ## Extracting Text

 It is common to want to extract text tokens as you parse them.
 You can use the `Extract()` method to do this.
 The `Extract()` method accepts two integer arguments that specify the 0-based position of the first character to be extracted and the 0-based position of the character that follows the last character to be extracted.